Fires scorch France, Spain; temperature-related deaths soar

 So far, there have been no fire-related deaths in France or Spain.
 In Portugal, a pilot of a firefighting plane died when his aircraft crashed on Friday.

-The death of a street cleaner after he suffered heat stroke while working has led Madrid’s town hall to give its street cleaners the option to work in the evenings to avoid the worst spells of the day.
+The death of a street cleaner after he suffered heat stroke while working led Madrid’s town hall to give its street cleaners the option to work in the evenings.

-About half of France was under a heat wave warning Sunday, with scorching temperatures expected to climb higher on Monday.
-The government has stepped up efforts to protect people in nursing homes, the homeless and other vulnerable populations after a vicious heat wave and poor planning led to nearly 15,000 deaths in 2003, especially among the elderly.
+Almost all of Spain was under alert for high temperatures for another day Sunday, while there was a heat wave warnings for about half of France, where scorching temperatures were expected to climb higher on Monday.
+The French government has stepped up efforts to protect people in nursing homes, the homeless and other vulnerable populations after a vicious heat wave and poor planning led to nearly 15,000 deaths in 2003, especially among the elderly.

+Meanwhile, the fire in La Teste-de-Buch has forced 10,000 people to flee at a time when many flock to the nearby Atlantic coast area for vacation.
+And authorities shut down access to Europe’s tallest sand dune, the Dune du Pilat.

 “The emergency services are prioritizing protecting the population, preserving sensitive areas and limiting the progression of the fire,” authorities said, without addressing when they might be able to bring it under control.

-A second fire near the town of Landiras, south of a valley of Bordeaux vineyards, has forced authorities to evacuate 4,100 people this week.
+A second fire near the town of Landiras has forced authorities to evacuate 4,100 people this week.
 Authorities said that one flank has been brought under control by the dumping of white sand along a two-kilometer (1.2-mile) stretch.
 Another flank, however, remains unchecked.

 People who were forced to flee shared worries about their abandoned homes with local media, and local officials organized special trips for some to fetch pets they had left behind in the rush to get to safety.